jbeta02/bulk-audio-editor/README.md

 #### Reversing actions

-Actions can not be undone using ctrl z.
+Actions can NOT be undone using ctrl z in the target folder.
 To reverse an action by BAE use the same command or the command inverse.
 For example, to under an add name command use the remove command.
 To undo a modify album command use the modify album command again but specify the correct album name.